 Situated at the southwestern tip of Griffith Park, Ferndell Nature Museum is a 20-acre botanical oasis that features a quarter-mile meandering trail, 20-plus waterfalls and 17 footbridges, all canopied by more than 50 fern and tropical plant varieties.
 The shaded, breezy spot has long been a favorite haven for Angelenos, especially on warm summer days.

 The idyllic glen should be recognizable to Trekkies as the gardens of a Bajoran monastery from two Deep Space Nine episodes – Season 1’s “In the Hands of the Prophets” and Season 2’s “The Circle.”
 Ferndell also popped up as a woodland simulation on the holodeck in the pilot episode of The Next Generation, “Encounter at Farpoint.”
-Read on and boldly go to the Top 10 Star Trek locations throughout L.A.

 The landmark Hollywood Sign is a cultural icon, a world-famous symbol of Los Angeles, and a pop culture star of film, TV and the occasional prank.
 Originally built in 1923, the 45-foot tall sign was restored in the 1970s, thanks to a campaign led by Hugh Hefner, and today looks better than ever thanks to a December 2012 makeover.
 There's something magical and reassuring about knowing that you can see the Hollywood Sign from locations across the city, on a breathtaking helicopter tour, and even behind it.
 Here's a local's guide to the best views of the Hollywood Sign.